20,000 signatures reached

 Why is this important?

-We call on the UK government to give private renters in England stability and certainty in their homes by abolishing Section 21 of the Housing Act 1988.
+We call on the UK government to give renters in England stability and certainty in their homes by abolishing Section 21 of the Housing Act 1988.